 Patty Mills gives up points on D (because he is short)

 Patty Mills turns the ball over.

-From where I am sitting, the only thing true of all of that is that he is short, and I suppose you cant coach height into a player, but with his rate of improvement thus far, suggestion that he cant work on and improve the other things is just predetermined prejudice.
+The only thing true of all of that is that he is short, and you can't coach height into a player, but with his rate of improvement thus far, suggestion that he can't work on and improve the other things is just predetermined prejudice.

 In my native tongue I say 'give a mate his dues' Patty Mills had less than an inch of a chance to make the NBA when he landed at the Portland Trail Blazers last year as an un-contracted second round draft choice, and was very nearly gone a number of times when he broke his foot before the 2010 Summer League, but here we are 18 months on and people are ordering number 8 Jerseys from the gift shop.